xhikarishii/simple-iptv-player/README.md

 # 📺 Streamline IPTV Web Player

-A premium, containerized IPTV web application designed for high-performance streaming, robust security, and multi-user management.
+A containerized IPTV web application designed for high-performance streaming, robust security, and multi-user management.
 This stack is optimized to bypass common browser security restrictions while maintaining a sleek, modern UI.

 ---